open-policy-agent/opa/docs/docs/ocp/guide-deploy-as-a-service.md

+---
+sidebar_position: 3
+sidebar_label: "Tutorial: Deploy as a Service"
+---

-# Deploy as a service to K8s/AWS/…
+# Deploy as a Service to Kubernetes, AWS…

 This example expands on [Kick the tires](./#kick-the-tires), illustrating a more comprehensive and realistic configuration.
 This will